ITSLeeds/od/cran-comments.md

-Update DESCRIPTION with non English words single quoted after initial submission.
+All additional non English words single quoted, including 'od'.

+All examples that were commented out have been removed or uncommented.

 ## Test environments
 * local R installation, R 4.0.2